top of page

 Most people don’t fail because they lack effort.

-They struggle because they’re putting energy into the wrong direction.
+They struggle because they’re putting energy in the wrong direction.

 That’s why, instead of goals or resolutions, I’m starting 2026 with questions.